 6) Healthy Living Environment: In this Interior Design, light and natural materials are prioritised the most.
 Indoor plants also create a healthier residential environment.
 Researchers found that sufficient sunlight, air with no toxic elements, and green trees are beneficial for air quality and people's well-being.

-7) Timelessness: Coastal design's timelessness keeps the space in the perpetual mood of relevancy and freshness and prevents it from being monotonous.
+7) Timelessness: Coastal design's timelessness keeps the space in a perpetual mood of relevancy and freshness and prevents it from being monotonous.
 It also implies that sustainable materials used in this type of design are perfect for individuals who pursue sustainable fashion, beauty, and style.

 8) Personal Connection: Incorporating elements like seashells or nautical décor can evoke memories of beach vacations, enhancing the sense of nostalgia and personal attachment to the space.